classroom library

 Hand Painted Rainbow with Lights in Class Library

-I couldn’t get enough of this amazing library so here’s another view.
+I couldn’t get enough of this amazing classroom reading corner so here’s another view.
 Adding string lights to her rainbow adds another fun touch to this library.

 The world map rug in black and white matches perfectly with the black, white and rainbow color scheme she has going on.